FEUP-MEIC-DS-2023-1MEIC08/VAXPRED/factsheets/t3/david_fang.md

 ### The two user stories that I am most proud of

-No user stories have been added or reviews by me.
+No user stories have been added or reviewed by me.

 ### The two pull requests that I am most proud of